bitcraft/pyscroll/README.md

 When drawing the screen, first blit what you want to be under the map (like a background, or parallax layer), then draw the pyscroll renderer or group.
 Since per-pixel alpha buffers are used, overall performance will be reduced.

 ##### 2. Set a colorkey.
-Pass "colorkey=theColorYouWant" to the BufferedRenderer constructor.
+Pass "colorkey=theColorYouWant" to the PygameGraphics constructor.
 In theory, you can now blit the map layer over other surfaces with transparency, but beware that it will produce some nasty side effects:
 1. Overall, performance will be reduced, as empty ares are being filled with the colorkey color.
 2. If mixing 'per-pixel alpha' tilesets, the edges of your tiles may be discolored and look wrong.